Metrication: Germany (1810–1877)

-Italy
+Italy (1797–1870)

-The Cisalpine Republic, a North Italian republic set up by Napoleon in 1797 with its capital at Milan first adopted a modified form of the metric system based in the braccio cisalpino (Cisalpine cubit) which was defined to be half a metre.
+The Cisalpine Republic, a North Italian republic set up by Napoleon in 1797 with its capital at Milan, first adopted a modified form of the metric system based on the braccio cisalpino (Cisalpine cubit) which was defined to be half a metre.
 In 1802 the Cisalpine Republic was renamed the Italian Republic, with Napoleon as its head of state.
 The following year the Cisalpine system of measure was replaced by the metric system.

 In 1806, the Italian Republic was replaced by the Kingdom of Italy with Napoleon as its emperor.
-By 1812, all of Italy from Rome northwards was under the control of Napoleon, either as French Departments or as part of the Kingdom of Italy ensuring the metric system was in use throughout this region.
+By 1812, all of Italy from Rome northwards was under the control of Napoleon, either as French Departments or as part of the Kingdom of Italy, ensuring that the metric system was in use throughout this region.

-After the Congress of Vienna, the various Italian states reverted to their original system of measurements, but in 1845 the Kingdom of Piedmont and Sardinia passed legislation to introduce the metric system within five years.
-By 1860, most of Italy had been unified under the King of Sardinia Victor Emmanuel II and under Law 132 of 28 July 1861 the metric system became the official system of measurement throughout the kingdom.
-Numerous Tavole di ragguaglio (Conversion Tables) were displayed in shops until 31 December 1870.
+After the Congress of Vienna, the various Italian states reverted to their original systems of measurements, but in 1845 the Kingdom of Piedmont and Sardinia passed legislation to introduce the metric system within five years.
+By 1860, most of Italy had been unified under the King of Sardinia Victor Emmanuel II; and under Law 132 of 28 July 1861 the metric system became the official system of measurement throughout the kingdom.
+Numerous Tavole di ragguaglio (conversion tables) were displayed in shops until 31 December 1870.

-Netherlands
+Netherlands (1799–1817)

 The Netherlands (as the revolutionary Batavian Republic) began to use the metric system from 1799 but, as with its co-revolutionaries in France, encountered numerous practical difficulties.
-Subsequently, as part of the First French Empire since 1809, the Netherlands used Napoloeon's mesures usuelles from their introduction in 1812 until the fall of his Empire in 1815.
-Under the (Dutch) Weights and Measures Act of 21 August 1816 and the Royal decree of 27 March 1817 (Koningklijk besluit van den 27 Maart 1817), the newly formed Kingdom of the Netherlands abandoned the mesures usuelles in favour of the "Dutch" metric system (Nederlands metrisch stelsel) in which metric units were simply given the names of units of measure that were then in use.
-Examples include the ons (ounce) which was defined as being 100 g.
+Subsequently, as part of the First French Empire since 1809, the Netherlands used Napoleon's mesures usuelles from their introduction in 1812 until the fall of his Empire in 1815.
+Under the (Dutch) Weights and Measures Act of 21 August 1816 and the Royal decree of 27 March 1817 (Koningklijk besluit van den 27 Maart 1817), the newly formed Kingdom of the Netherlands abandoned the mesures usuelles in favour of the "Dutch" metric system (Nederlands metrisch stelsel) in which metric units were simply given the names of units of measure that were then in use: for instance the ons (ounce) was defined as 100 g.

-Norway
+Norway (1875)

-In 1875, Norway was the first country to ratify the metre convention, and it was seen as an important step for Norway to gain independence.
-The decision to adopt the metric system is said to have been the Norwegian Parliament's fastest decision in peace time.
+In 1875, Norway was the first country to ratify the metre convention, and it was seen as an important step towards Norwegian independence.
+The decision to adopt the metric system is said to have been the Norwegian Parliament's fastest decision in peacetime.

-Portugal
+Portugal (1814)

 In August 1814, Portugal officially adopted the metric system but with the names of the units substituted by Portuguese traditional ones.
 In this system the basic units were the mão-travessa (hand) = 1 decimetre (10 mão-travessas = 1 vara (yard) = 1 metre), the canada = 1 litre and the libra (pound) = 1 kilogram.